fjzs/fjzs.github.io/_pages/about.md

 ---

 <br>
-I am a data scientist with 6+ years of experience applying operations research within diverse sectors such as retail, manufacturing, and healthcare.
+I am a data scientist / industrial engineer with 6+ years of experience applying operations research within diverse sectors such as retail, manufacturing, and healthcare.
 I have a business-oriented mindset, outstanding communication, problem-solving skills and the capacity to work with multidisciplinary teams.

 I am pursuing a Master's in Computer Science to integrate the best software development principles to mathematical modeling techniques to improve project success.